raw06/dat0610/README.md

-- 👋 Hi, I’m @raw3106
+- 👋 Hi, I’m @raw0610
 - 👀 I’m studing in Hanoi University of Science and Technology
 - 🌱 I’m currently learning web developer
+- I'm working in Secomus

 <!---
-dat3106/dat3106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+raw06/raw06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->